dsmurl/the-system-controller-4/README.md

 Also, you will want to add this user to the sudoers file with the following commands:

 	:> sudo adduser USERNAME sudo

+BeagleBoard.org can't ship support for everything on release day, so they push out new kernels as fixes, support for new capes, etc are posted on the BeagleBoard.org mainline list.
+Run the following to upgrade the kernel:

+	:> cd /opt/scripts/tools/
+	:> git pull
+	:> sudo ./update_kernel.sh
+	:> sudo reboot

 Make the networking through the router work.
 Change the networking over to primary eth0 availability by editing /etc/network/interfaces.
 Edit the primary section to look like this: